Why Study Biology?

 Jacob Dayton ’19

 Biology major Jacob Dayton was Connecticut’s only Goldwater Scholar in 2018.
 “This recognition is a testament to the strength of Eastern’s biology program and the value of the research experiences I’ve had.”
-Throughout his time at Eastern, Dayton has conducted leading research about migratory birds with his mentor Biology Professor Patty Szczys.
-He intends to earn a Ph.D. and pursue a research career in genomics.
+Throughout his time at Eastern, Dayton conducted leading research about migratory birds with his mentor Biology Professor Patty Szczys.
+He is an Ph.D. candidate at Tufts University.

 Genetic Counseling